 At this point, you may be thinking, “This all sounds great, but I don’t have the time or resources to do one of these things let alone all of them.”
 If this rings true for you, you’re not alone.
 A lack of time and/or resources is chief among the complaints of just about any business owner when it comes to marketing their organization.

 In reality, we often stay focused on the parts of our business where we can add the most value and the other things, such as marketing, take a back seat.
 This is especially true for smaller firms where there isn’t a large staff for delegating tasks.
 A number of elder law attorneys — especially newer ones — find themselves trying to do it all, with little or no time left to focus on how to best retain elder law clients and attract new ones.

 These resources will allow you to carry out many marketing initiatives more seamlessly, including easily creating effective blog content and newsletters with your firm’s unique branding, and to send content to your contacts.
-ElderCounsel’s PEP library allows you to browse topics and create fresh campaigns from within the system.
+ElderCounsel’s LAB Services library allows you to browse topics and create fresh campaigns from within the system.
 These types of tools remove the marketing burden from your staff and they’re invaluable in elevating your brand presence and enhancing communication with your existing clients and new prospects.

 No matter how you choose to approach it, a smart and effective marketing strategy must be a priority for your elder law practice to compete in an increasingly competitive market and ensure your firm’s success for the long term.
 If you’d like to learn more about how ElderCounsel can help you streamline your marketing efforts and generate results in the process, contact us today.